Fix Issues Fast +AI

 Compliance Consulting

-Our team of accessibility experts can also help you understand how the EAA affects you, advise youand create an accessibility program that integrates accessibility into your processes.
+Our team of accessibility experts can also help you understand how the EAA affects you, advise you and create an accessibility program that integrates accessibility into your processes.
 This includes:

 • Regulatory Guidance: Understanding the specific requirements of the EAA and how they apply to your business.